CDSP-SCPO/epx2013/README.md

     python manage.py runserver
 ```

-## Access the website from your webbrowser
+## Access the website from your web browser
 http://127.0.0.1:8000/